Dushimimanaprince/Dushimimanaprince/README.md

         self.current_mission = "Creating impactful software & AI solutions ⚡"

     def fun_fact(self):
-        return "My code doesn't always work, but when it does, I have no idea why. 🤖"
+        return "My code doesn't always work, but when it does, I have no idea why.. 🤖"
 ```

 > 😂 *"Debugging is like being the detective in a crime movie where you are also the murderer."*